darktable-org/darktable/README.md

-**The migration to a newer database structure/newer release means new and old edits will not be compatible anymore with older versions of darktable.** Upgrades are definitive. darktable automatically backs up the library database when a new major version updates it (in `~/.config/darktable/library.db-pre-3.0.0` for example), so you can switch back to the previous release by restoring this backup if needed (simply rename it `library.db`).
+**The migration to a newer database structure/newer release means new and old edits will not be compatible anymore with older versions of darktable.** Upgrades are definitive.
+Newer versions are always compatible with older edits, but newer edits are generaly not compatible with older versions.

+darktable automatically backs up the library database when a new version upgrades it (in `~/.config/darktable/library.db-pre-3.0.0` for example), so you can revert to the previous release by restoring this backup if needed (simply rename it `library.db`).

 If you try to open a newer database with an older software version, the parts of the editings done with new features